 In the spring you are looking for 9-10+ foot bear.
 This time of year the bear have great hides and claws but are a little thinner.
 The largest bears normally are the first to come out of hibernation, while you generally see more numbers later in the season.

 Fall Brown Bear Hunts: 1×1 Guided / Season – Late August thru Mid October

 Fall Brown Bear hunts are much less physical than spring hunts, but being in great physical shape helps your chances for better bears.
 You will stay in comfortable remote tent camps in the Wood-Tikchik State Park.
 They use 8′ Cabela’s dome tents and have cots with nice pads.
-There will be a generator in camp and a hot water shower.
-You get good freshly cooked meals, not the freeze dried stuff.
+There will be a generator in camp and a hot water shower if requested at a small fee.